Sexual orientation: Androphilia, gynephilia, and other terms

 Androphilia and gynephilia (or gynecophilia) are terms used in behavioral science to describe sexual attraction, as an alternative to a homosexual and heterosexual conceptualization.
 They are used for identifying a subject's object of attraction without attributing a sex assignment or gender identity to the subject.
 Related terms such as pansexual and polysexual do not make any such assignations to the subject.
 People may also use terms such as queer, pansensual, polyfidelitous, ambisexual, or personalized identities such as byke or biphilic.

 Using androphilia and gynephilia can avoid confusion and offense when describing people in non-western cultures, as well as when describing intersex and transgender people.
 Psychiatrist Anil Aggrawal explains that androphilia, along with gynephilia,is needed to overcome immense difficulties in characterizing the sexual orientation of trans men and trans women.
 For instance, it is difficult to decide whether a trans man erotically attracted to males is a heterosexual female or a homosexual male; or a trans woman erotically attracted to females is a heterosexual male or a lesbian female.
 Any attempt to classify them may not only cause confusion but arouse offense among the affected subjects.
 In such cases, while defining sexual attraction, it is best to focus on the object of their attraction rather than on the sex or gender of the subject.Sexologist Milton Diamond writes, "The terms heterosexual, homosexual, and bisexual are better used as adjectives, not nouns, and are better applied to behaviors, not people.
 This usage is particularly advantageous when discussing the partners of transsexual or intersexed individuals.
 These newer terms also do not carry the social weight of the former ones."

 Some researchers advocate use of the terminology to avoid bias inherent in Western conceptualizations of human sexuality.
 Writing about the Samoan fa'afafine demographic, sociologist Johanna Schmidt writes that in cultures where a third gender is recognized, a term like "homosexual transsexual" does not align with cultural categories.

-Same gender loving, or SGL, is a term adopted by some African-Americans, meant as a culturally affirming homosexual identity.

 Some researchers, such as Bruce Bagemihl, have criticized certain ways the labels "heterosexual" and "homosexual" have been used for transgender people, writing, "...the point of reference for 'heterosexual' or 'homosexual' orientation in this nomenclature is solely the individual's genetic sex prior to reassignment (see for example, Blanchard et al. 1987, Coleman and Bockting, 1988, Blanchard, 1989).
 These labels thereby ignore the individual's personal sense of gender identity taking precedence over biological sex, rather than the other way around."
 Bagemihl goes on to take issue with the way this terminology makes it easy to claim transsexuals are really homosexual males seeking to escape from stigma.

 Terms have been proposed for sexual attraction to a person born male with a feminine gender expression, including gynandromorphophilia (adjective: gynandromorphophilic) and gynemimetophilia (adj.: gynemimetophilic).